Modified: 2020-12-14 12:11:35

 |Yellow Iron Oxide||1.00|

-This is an experimental version of the Zero3 red low fire stoneware recipe where we were attempting to make use of a Plainsman material.
-While it worked version well we eventually decided to go back to the original concept of using pure Redart clay to make it useful in all of North America.
+This was version 1 of the Zero3 low fire red-burning plastic stoneware recipe.
+We were attempting to make use of a Plainsman material.
+While it worked version well we eventually decided to go back to the original concept of using pure Redart clay, to make it useful in all of North America.
+That is L3724N2.

 L3724E ball milled flocculated slip has been applied to L3685U low fire white stoneware.
 Notice how silky smooth it is.
 What is the secret of getting a perfectly even layer that does not drip: Thin the slip until it is fairly watery (stays in motion for 10 seconds or more after stirring) and then flocculating it using powdered Epsom salts until it gels enough to stay in motion for less than 2 seconds.